-Getting into the Sport: Started at age 10… Was a cross-country skier with Foothills Nordic but they also had a biathlon program which he found more exciting… Recalls watching the Olympic Games in the 1990s and thinking the athletes were shooting out light bulbs because he had no idea what biathlon was… Outside Interests: While travelling enjoys marathon-watching TV shows… During the off-season enjoys alpine and backcountry skiing… Working towards a degree in Environmental Science through the University of Calgary and Athabasca University… Odds and Ends: Role model is 11-time Olympic medallist biathlete Ole Einar Bjorndalen who is very focused and always looking for ways to improve his performance…
+Getting into the Sport: Started competing in biathlon at age 10… Was a cross-country skier with Foothills Nordic but they also had a biathlon program which he found more exciting… Recalls watching the Olympic Games in the 1990s and thinking the athletes were shooting out light bulbs because he had no idea what biathlon was… Outside Interests: While travelling enjoys binge-watching TV shows… During the off-season enjoys woodworking and building things in his garage… Working towards a degree in Environmental Science through the University of Calgary and Athabasca University… Odds and Ends: Has some favourite pairs of socks that he believes makes him fast… Role model is 13-time Olympic medallist biathlete Ole Einar Bjorndalen who is very focused and always looking for ways to improve his performance…

 |2018 PyeongChang||Biathlon||Individual 20km - Men||81|

 Olympic Winter Games: 2018 – 81st (20km individual), 44th (10km sprint), 54th (12.5km pursuit), 7th (4x7.5km relay); 2014 – 25th (20km individual), 13th (10km sprint), 11th (12.5km pursuit), DNF (15km mass start), 7th (4x7.5km relay)